rhodesbeckett/centry/README.md

 The Github repo of the frontend is [here](https://github.com/jsamaze/EcoSwap-frontend).
 Meanwhile the backend repo is [here](https://github.com/jsamaze/EcoSwap-backend).

+## Reflection by Joshua
+Please refer to file `joshua_reflection.md` at the root of this repository

 ### Setting up our application
 1. Install Node Js version 18
 2. Open a terminal and set the current directory to the backend folder.